An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Languages

-Many graphical restrictions that have been proposed in order to enable polytime answers to some queries are in fact particular cases of a more general property which we study now.
-We define a new, parameterised family of languages.
-Given some language $ \cal L ⊆ §CP§ $ and $ k ∈ ℕ $, we define: \begin{langlist}
+Many graphical restrictions that have been proposed in order to enable polytime answers to some queries are in fact particular cases of a more general property which we introduce now.
+We define a new, parameterized family of languages.
+Given some language $ \cal L ⊆ §CP§ $ and $ k ∈ ℕ $, we define: